 Find An Attorney Who Understands Complex Property Division

-Get guidance through the process of dividing complex assets
+Guidance through the process of dividing complex assets

 When you are evaluating a divorce attorney for your complex property division, be sure to ask about the following:

-- How will they assist you with the characterization and division of various assets?
-We understand how to evaluate your retirement benefits, private pensions, defined contribution retirement accounts such as 401(k) and 403(b) plans, receive benefits through a trust, federal and state employee retirement benefits, military service member pensions.
+It’s important they understand how to evaluate your retirement benefits, private pensions, defined contribution retirement accounts such as 401(k) and 403(b) plans, received benefits through a trust, federal and state employee retirement benefits, and military service member pensions.
 These are among the common complex assets, but there are many more.

 This may include stock options, restricted stock units (RSU’s), stock acquired through employee stock purchase plans (ESPP’s), stock acquired through employee stock ownership plans (ESOP’s), and stock held in stock portfolios.

 The Wrong Decision Could Cost You Far Too Much

 Believe it or not, many divorce settlement agreements do not contemplate and address the tax implications of the property divisions they propose.
 At Capps Law Firm, PLLC, we are highly conscientious about incorporating tax liability into your property settlements to maximize the property settlement benefit.
 We work directly with CPAs and other tax professionals as necessary to assist our clients in getting and keeping a great deal.
 We recognize that being knowledgeable about divorce tax is critical to providing full service to our clients.

 By not addressing tax issues at the time of your divorce directly, and presuming that taxes are something a good accountant can clean up later, you can end up agreeing to terms where the real value of the property awarded may be significantly different than what one or both parties are expecting.
 Tax consequences can be significant in a divorce and should be addressed in the context of the overall settlement.